 With the advent of technology like facsimile machines, email, the internet, free long distance, video conferencing, social media… how on earth do you Canada Post workers think you can compete when you force your employer to pay you what you do and then cripple their income by going on strike?

-Many of the union workers understand this but many are probably just greedy socialists who don’t care about the government or the rest of society.
+Many of the union workers understand this but many others are just greedy socialists who don’t care about the government or the rest of society.
 Your days are numbered.
 The people are going to speak and your actions today are going to have a lasting effect on the business of delivery in this country.
 People like Fred Smith are laughing all the way to the bank because of your stupidity and self-imposed destruction.

 Do we need unions?

-There was a time in this country when unions were needed to protect the lives and safety of employees and keep 8 year old kids off assembly lines but the government takes out tax money to make sure all companies comply with the laws now… unions are businesses in the business of taking tax payers money to blackmail employers into giving them all something that they simply don’t deserve.
+There was a time in this country when unions were needed to protect the lives and safety of employees and keep 8 year old kids off assembly lines but the government takes out tax money to make sure all companies comply with the laws now… unions are businesses in the business of taking tax payers’ money to blackmail employers into giving them something that they simply don’t deserve.

 That was one of many things I typed into social media this week that instigated hate from union slackers.

-While I agree that unions were needed at one point in our history, if governments weren’t so corrupt, there would be no use for them today.
-That is a huge IF though and governments are more corrupt than the unions and businesses that run them.
+While I agree that unions were needed at one point in our history, if governments weren’t so corrupt there would be no use for them today.
+That is a huge IF though, and governments are more corrupt than the unions and businesses that run them.
 The fact that it is illegal to get a government construction contract in Quebec without being unionized just goes to show you the level of corruption.
 There is nobody with any semblance of common sense who can think this isn’t organized crime ownership of the Quebec government.
 There is simply no benefit to anyone except the union ownership.

 Because of corruption at government levels, I do believe that unions are still required but probably not in the sense that you would think.
 There is a national organization in Canada that I believe exists solely to counter they corruption by allowing non-union companies and employees to join together in brotherhood to get contracts previously restricted to union businesses because of laws implemented to protect their union interests.

 Merit Canada, while a union by definition I suppose, also brings larger numbers of contractors and employees together for discounts and purchasing power for benefit packages and so forth.
-They don’t get together to blackmail governments of employers but out of necessity to battle corruption in governments and insurance industries.
+They don’t get together to blackmail governments or employers but out of necessity, to battle corruption in governments and insurance industries.
 Their business model actually makes more sense than I would have supported a few years ago but education is a wonderful thing.